Mongker/demo-sentry-setup/README.md

     Your public directory is the folder (relative to your project directory) that will contain Hosting assets to uploaded with firebase deploy.
-If you have a build process for your assets, use your build's output directory.
+If you have a build-sourcemap process for your assets, use your build-sourcemap's output directory.

     ?
-What do you want to use as your public directory? build ?
+What do you want to use as your public directory? build-sourcemap ?
 Configure as a single-page app (rewrite all urls to /index.html)?
-Yes ✔  Wrote build/index.html
+Yes ✔  Wrote build-sourcemap/index.html

     i  Writing configuration info to firebase.json...
     i  Writing project information to .firebaserc...